awps/tagy/README.md

 ## tagy

-A easy way to create a release by tagging it in git directly from local repo using the terminal.
+An easy way to create Git releases using git tags.
 Create a new git tag by following the 'Semantic Versioning' and push it on remote.
  > Note: This will also bump the version in `package.json` before pushing it on remote origin.